notiz-dev/notiz/content/blog/optimize-tailwindcss-in-angular.md

 };
 ```

-Perfect, now your Angular or Scully applications are optimized for production and you are ready to it to [Firebase Hosting](/blog/firebase-hosting-preview-deploy) or other services.
+Perfect, now your Angular or Scully applications are optimized for production and you are ready to deploy it to [Firebase Hosting](/blog/firebase-hosting-preview-deploy) or other services.